prashantzzz/Hop.It/README.md

 - Real-time multiplayer through WebSocket connections
 - Create your own room or join an existing one using a room code
 - See opponent's score in real-time during gameplay
+- 90-second timer for intense, time-limited matches
-- Win/lose detection based on height and player status
+- Win/lose detection based on height, player status, and time limit
 - Clean disconnection handling

 ### How to Play Online